Risk evaluation for individuals with a personal or family history of cancer.

 What to expect in a genetic counseling session

-Genetic Counseling – Includes learning about the genetics of hereditary cancer, risk assessment and genetic testing.
-This phase of the genetic counseling session may involve identifying and coping with the psychological and social concerns related to an increased cancer risk.
-It also consists of discussions about decision making and familial implications of hereditary cancer and genetic testing.
+• Genetic Counseling – Includes learning about the genetics of hereditary cancer, risk assessment, and genetic testing.
+This phase of the genetic counseling session may involve identifying and coping with the psychological and social concerns related to increased cancer risk.
+It also consists of discussions about decision-making and familial implications of hereditary cancer and genetic testing.

 Does insurance cover genetic testing?